-- Districts have the flexibility to create COEs through the Alaska Migrant Web System (ak.msedd.com). - The COE in the Web System looks similar to the one-page COE form.
-All sections of the COE are filled out online, and then printed to obtain signatures.
-After signatures are obtained, the recruiter submits the COE directly to the records manager through the submission process.
+- Districts have the flexibility to create COEs through the Alaska Migrant Web System (ak.msedd.com).
+Creating COEs through the Web System is highly recommended. - The COE in the Web System looks similar to the one-page COE form.
+All sections of the COE are filled out online.